Tampa Bay Rays at Minnesota Twins game preview

 BOTTOM LINE

-Tampa Bay hits the road to begin a three game series against Minnesota.

-The Twins are 24-13 on their home turf.
-The Minnesota pitching staff owns a team ERA of 3.97, Jake Odorizzi leads the staff with a mark of 2.58.
+The Twins are 25-13 on their home turf.
+Minnesota’s team on-base percentage of .338 is second in the American League.
+Jorge Polanco leads the lineup with an OBP of .380.

-The Rays are 25-15 on the road.
-Tampa Bay has a team on-base percentage of .329, led by Tommy Pham with a mark of .400.
-This is the first meeting of the season for these two teams.
+The Rays are 25-16 in road games.
+Tampa Bay has slugged .430 this season.
+Austin Meadows leads the team with a .545 slugging percentage, including 29 extra-base hits and 12 home runs.
+The Twins won the last meeting 9-4.
+Kyle Gibson earned his eighth victory and Mitch Garver went 3-for-5 with a home run and three RBIs for Minnesota.
+Blake Snell registered his seventh loss for Tampa Bay.

 TOP PERFORMERS

-Eddie Rosario leads the Twins with 20 home runs and is batting .269.
-Max Kepler is 14-for-42 with three doubles, three home runs and eight RBIs over the last 10 games for Minnesota.
+Polanco leads the Twins with 38 extra base hits and is batting .326.
+Max Kepler is 13-for-42 with three doubles, three home runs and eight RBIs over the last 10 games for Minnesota.

-Brandon Lowe leads the Rays with 33 extra base hits and has 46 RBIs.
-Pham has 12 hits and is batting .316 over the last 10 games for Tampa Bay.
+Brandon Lowe leads the Rays with 34 extra base hits and is slugging .537.
+Tommy Pham is 11-for-37 with three doubles, two home runs and three RBIs over the last 10 games for Tampa Bay.

 LAST 10 GAMES